fastlane/docs/docs/best-practices/ContinuousIntegration.md

 The general idea is to make a build plan: **Project - Artifacts** that builds the `Carthage` directory and stores it as a shared artifact.
 Then you create a second build plan **Project - Fastlane** that pulls down the `Carthage` directory and runs _fastlane_.

-###Artifact Plan
+### Artifact Plan

-Use a very simple setup to create this build plan.
+Use a simple setup to create this build plan.
 First off you want to make sure this plan is manually triggered only - because you only need to run it whenever the `Cartfile` changes as opposed to after ever single commit.
 It could also be on a nightly build perhaps if you desire.

 ####Stages / Jobs / Tasks
 This plan consists of 1 Job, 1 Stage and 2 Tasks